HOW DOES THE INSURANCE WORK?

 You can also use Facebook connect and log-in to MyInsurance with your Facebook account!

-Always carry your Insurance ID-Card with you so you can show it to any medical provider, if necessary.
+Print your insurance ID Card and Always carry it with you so you can show it to any medical provider, if necessary.

 Important – check the dates of your policy.
 These are the dates as provided by you to your recruiter or IENA and they should match exactly with your flight/travel dates to/from America.
 If not, please contact your recruiter or IENA immediately.

 If you wish to extend your insurance, simply log in to your personal MyInsurance area.
-Please note that there may be an extra cost if you are exceeding 4 months.
+Please note that there will be an extra cost if you will exceed 123 days.

 How do I find a doctor?